 Whether it's a burger on the grill, a foil packet of meat and potatoes tucked into glowing embers or a simple wiener on a stick waved over an open flame, cooking up a campground meal is bound to be the best part of your experience.
 After all, nothing boosts the appetite more than a day of outdoor activities.

-Here are three recipes to try on your next excursion into the great outdoors.
+Here are three recipes to try on your next excursion to one of South Carolina's state parks or other setting in the great outdoors.
 Gather your gear, shop around for the best local ingredients and enjoy a culinary camping adventure brimming with South Carolina goodness.

 Lowcountry Shrimp and Pea Paella

 Using traditional Spanish paella as a guideline, create a one-pan dinner for the whole family to enjoy.
 It's worth investing in a good paella pan for this dish, though you can use a heavy frying pan (with flame-resistant handle) that's wide and deep.
 This will help you achieve a proper "socarrat" - the crispy rice bottom that is the hallmark of good paella.

 When making paella, using saffron to flavor the broth is preferable and adds the hallmark yellow color to the rice.
 To serve, give everyone a fork and eat straight from the pan like the Spanish do, or spoon it out into individual servings.
 A sprinkle of Old Bay or other seafood seasoning sets off the flavors to fully excite the taste buds.
 Don't forget a good pair of hot pads for handling the pans.